dataforgoodfr/shiftdataportal_data/README.md

 `git clone https://github.com/dataforgoodfr/shiftdataportal_data.git`

-Then you need to create a virtual environment in the repository you've just cloned and install the required packages.
+Then you need to create a virtual environment in the repository you have just cloned and install the required packages.

 ```
 cd shiftdataportal_data